 What is myopia?

-People who have myopia (nearsightedness) have difficulty seeing distant objects, but can see objects that are near clearly.
+People who have myopia (also known as nearsightedness) have difficulty seeing distant objects, but can see objects that are near clearly.
 For example, a person who is nearsighted may not be able to make out highway signs until they are just a few feet away.

-Myopia affects a significant percentage of the population, but this eye disorder is easily corrected with eyeglasses, contact lenses, or surgery.
+Myopia affects a significant percentage of the population.
+It’s an eye focus disorder that is easily corrected with eyeglasses, contact lenses or surgery.

 What causes myopia?